 Written by: Karen Green | Director of International Community Affairs, BNY Mellon

-Today is the International Day of Charity, observed by United Nations member states and designated to mark the anniversary of the death of Mother Teresa, and honour the great work charities do to improve people’s lives and give hope to many around the world.
+Today is the International Day of Charity, observed by United Nations member states and designated to mark the anniversary of the death of Mother Teresa, and honor the great work charities do to improve people’s lives and give hope to many around the world.